Bankejsoni1/Efficient_Frontier_Allocation/README.md

 # Efficient_Frontier_Allocation
-Calculate Efficient Frontier and Allocation
+Calculate Efficient Frontier and Allocation of Stocks and Securities